tomixdev/long-midi-classifier/README.md

 * run src step2_2_midi2img_without_image_preprocessing.py to convert midi files into

-# Future work
+# What to come next?
 The work is in progress.
-The final goal is to create a music generator that can generate instrumental piano music with a formal consistency.

-* Create a generator  that can be classified as "good"
+Now that that a classifier based on the success of musical form is here, the next step is to built a music generator whose outcomes can convince the classifier of its musical consistency.